 Advancement in Science for Pet Health

 The second has to do with science.
-Similar to the way human beings are living longer because science continues to find new ways to find cures or ways to live a healthy life with ailments ⎯ or finding ways to avoid a sickness altogether through better fitness and nutrition options ⎯ pet health care has also advanced.
-Dog vitamins and supplements may significantly improve a dog’s obesity risk, possibly slow down the aging process (ex. arthritis) and help with hormonal problems.
+Similar to the way human beings are living longer because science continues to find new ways to find cures or ways to live a healthy life with ailments ⎯ or finding ways to avoid sickness altogether through better fitness and nutrition options ⎯ pet health care has also advanced.
+Dog vitamins and supplements may significantly improve a dog’s obesity risk, possibly slow down the aging process (such as arthritis) and help with hormonal problems.

 Pet Owners Willing to Spend More

 The third reason closely parallels reason number two.
 Pet owners are willing to spend more money to take care of their pets.
-With the popularity of pet insurance, pet owners are setting aside a little money at a time for health-related activities that may have gone by the wayside in earlier years.
+With the popularity of animal insurance, owners are setting aside a little money at a time for health-related activities that may have gone by the wayside in earlier years.

-Depending on the company, pet owners may find better health deals by investing in pet insurance as opposed to paying out of pocket.
+Depending on the company, pet parents may find better health deals by investing in insurance as opposed to paying out of pocket.
 Procedures like exams, lab tests, X-rays, surgery, hospitalization and chronic conditions may all be covered by paying a monthly fee, so pet owners aren’t up against the wall when the bills come.